-UTA is a culturally-committed higher education institution with the social mission of educating visionaries who understand the world and change it.
-The profile of the University of Tampere accentuates the university’s multifaceted research and education on society and health.
+Tampere university is a culturally-committed higher education institution with the social mission of educating visionaries who understand the world and change it.
+The profile of the University accentuates the university’s multifaceted research and education on society and health.

 In its research, the university addresses the central issues in contemporary society.
 By providing critical knowledge and education, the university helps people and societies to improve their health and their cultural, social and economic well-being.

 The basic values of the university are academic freedom, creativity and social responsibility.
 This means that everyone has an equal right to learn, to acquire knowledge, to participate and to make an impact on society.